Introduction

 Stage One: The First Activation

-In Stage One, the curse mark spreads across parts of Sasuke’s body as dark, flame-like patterns.
-His power increases noticeably.
+In sasuke curse mark stage 1, the curse mark spreads across parts of Sasuke’s body as dark, flame-like patterns.
+His sasuke curse mark power increases noticeably.
 His speed rises.
 His strength rises.
 His chakra output spikes beyond what he could achieve on his own.

 However, Stage One comes with a serious cost.
 Sasuke loses some control over himself.
 He acts more aggressively.
 His reasoning becomes clouded by the desire for more power.
 The seal is essentially whispering to him, telling him that he is not strong enough yet, that he needs to let go and surrender to it completely.